BH-M87/roo-cli/README.md

 - **ask**: Mode for answering questions and providing information
 - **test**: Mode specialized for writing and maintaining test suites
 - **debug**: Mode specialized for analyzing and fixing problems in code, including static code issues, compilation errors, and runtime exceptions
+- **orchestrator**: Mode specialized for coordinating complex workflows by delegating tasks to appropriate specialized modes

 You can switch between modes using the `--mode` option: